Cray-HPE/docs-sat/docs/usage/change_bos_version.md

 # Change the BOS Version

-By default, SAT uses Boot Orchestration Service (BOS) version one.
+By default, SAT uses Boot Orchestration Service (BOS) version two (v2).
 You can select the BOS version to use for individual commands with the `--bos-version` option.
 For more information on this option, refer to the man page for a specific command.